Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Since 2016 Christine has been Chair of MDS Ltd a graduate recruitment and training scheme for the food and fresh produce industry.
-It is a not for profit business that started 34 years ago.
+It is a not-for-profit business that started 34 years ago.
 The scheme has expanded and now has 60 trainees with degrees from food business management to archaeology and languages, with 15 recruited every 6 months.
-(Read more about MDS here).
 In addition, Christine was the first Groceries Code Adjudicator, a role which she finishes this year after 7 years.

-- We have seen a massive increase in high quality applications from undergraduates of all disciplines.
+- We have seen a massive increase in high-quality applications from undergraduates of all disciplines.
 The food sector is now being recognised as a good sector to work in to ensure employment and other industries are cutting back on recruitment due to COVID/Brexit uncertainty.
-MDS has got its message out much further through virtual careers events, webinars and improved social media presence.
+MDS has got its message out much further through virtual career events, webinars and an improved social media presence.

 - Trainees finishing the MDS programme are finding it hard to secure new jobs in the current environment.
 The food sector needs to ensure it is investing in its future leaders.
 MDS is helping these trainees by promoting the fact they are available and some of them are doing an extra secondment in their member business.
 Fingers crossed we won’t break our record of every trainee having a role when they leave.

 Three forecasts for the sector

 - Brexit and the increased number of modern facilities wanting UK-trained management have already enticed many Eastern Europeans back home.
 There will be a renewed interest in nurturing home-grown future leaders who will hopefully spend their careers in our industry.

 - The acknowledgement of the food and fresh produce industry as a key service, and recognition that it can ride significant turbulence or a recession, means there will be a greater interest in it as a career.
 We are in a strong position to attract, for example, engineers interested in automation to assist with fruit picking and packing lines.